 Since the feasible regions coincide in both subcases, the equivalence \( S_1 = S_2\) is established. \end{proof}

-Hence, the Hull Reformulation for quadratically constrained GDP problems can be exactly expressed using set \(S_2\) for each quadratic constraint, avoiding the need for approximations and maintaining quadratic functional structure in the reformulation.
-Consequently, when applying Hull Reformulation it is proposed to use \(S_2\) for any disjunctive quadratic constraints.
-In this case, the exact Hull Reformulation of quadratically constrained disjunctions shown in Equation~\eqref{eq:Q-GDP} can be expressed as:
+Hence, HR for quadratically constrained GDP problems can be exactly expressed using set \(S_2\) for each quadratic constraint, avoiding the need for approximations and maintaining quadratic functional structure in the reformulation.
+Consequently, when applying HR, it is possible to use \(S_2\) for any disjunctive quadratic constraint.
+In this case, the General Exact Hull Reformulation (GEHR) of quadratically constrained disjunctions shown in Equation~\eqref{eq:Q-GDP} can be expressed as:

 \begingroup

 \endgroup